The College Archives

 What is the College structure?

-The College consists of English divisions, Royal College of
+The College consists of English divisions, the Royal College of

-Ireland, and Royal College of Psychiatrists Wales, and specialist
+Northern Ireland, and the Royal College of Psychiatrists Wales, and

-faculties, sections and special interest groups which represent
+specialist faculties, sections and special interest groups which

 How is the College organised?